-It is beneficial to add several soil amendments to the commercial mix to enhance its quality and improve aeration and drainage.
+Adding several soil amendments to the commercial mix enhances its quality and improves aeration and drainage.
 This type of soil will make your orchid happy and bloom many flowers.

 Many indoor growers will try different orchid soil mix media, looking for that perfect formula.
 Generally, it takes around one growing season to test a media for the orchid substrate.

 The biggest threat to orchids is too much water.
 These plants are natively growing on large trees, stems /branches, or rocks in tropical rainforests.
 Even after heavy rains, the water recedes and dries up quickly on those surfaces.
 Therefore, excess moisture is harmful to orchids.

 I suggest using a balanced mix of ready-made orchid potting soil with your own orchid soil amendments for home growers.
 Using that method, you can easily manage its moisture level according to climate conditions.

 Orchids do not like regular soil.
 So you cannot plant orchids in potting soil that we use for typical houseplants.
 It needs a unique substrate.